samuelgfeller/slim-example-project/docs/naming-convention.md

 Unlike providers, fixtures are only used in integration tests.
 Therefore, they can be stored inside the integration test case bundle folder in a "Fixture" sub folder (e.g. `tests\Integration\User\Fixture`).
-Fixtures MUST end with `Fixture.php`.
+Fixtures MUST end with `Fixture.php` and implement `FixtureInterface.php`.

 ## Database
 * Database and table names MUST be all lower case and words separated by underscores